Expert Panel

 Imperial College London

-Professor Nigel Brandon OBE is Dean of Engineering at Imperial College London, Director of the UK Hydrogen and Fuel Cell SUPERGEN Hub, Co-Director of the UK SUPERGEN energy storage Hub, and Chair of Imperials’ Sustainable Gas Institute.
+Professor Nigel Brandon OBE FREng FRS is Dean of Engineering at Imperial College London, Director of the UK Hydrogen and Fuel Cell SUPERGEN Hub, and Chair of Imperials’ Sustainable Gas Institute.
 His research is focused on electrochemical devices for energy applications, with a particular focus on fuel cells, flow cells, electrolysers, and batteries.
-He was the founding Director of the Energy Futures Lab at Imperial College, a founder of Ceres Power, an AIM listed fuel cell company spun out from Imperial College in 2000, and a founder of RFC Power, a flow battery company spun out from Imperial College in 2018.
-He was awarded the Royal Academy of Engineering Silver Medal in 2007, the Inst.
-Civil Engineers Baker Medal in 2011, and the ASME Francis Bacon Medal in 2014.
-He is a Fellow of the Royal Academy of Engineering, the Institute of Materials, Minerals and Mining, and the Energy Institute.
+He is a founder of Ceres Power, a fuel cell and electrolyser company spun out from Imperial College in 2000, and a founder of RFC Power, a flow battery company spun out from Imperial College in 2018.
+He was awarded the Royal Academy of Engineering Silver Medal in 2007, the Institution of Civil Engineers Baker Medal in 2011, and the ASME Francis Bacon Medal in 2014.
+He is an international member of the US National Academy of Engineering.

 Anthony Burrell